 The women who sell them were happy to explain how to make the pastes from scratch, and I bought some achiote seeds to do this at home.
 The achiote paste sold in the U.S. comes in small bricks and is found in the Hispanic food section of nearly all large supermarkets.

-- 1 group or equally firm-fished, about 2 ½ lbs., cleaned, head, tail and spine removed, split down the middle to lie fiat
+1 group or equally firm-fished, about 2 ½ lbs., cleaned, head, tail and spine removed, split down the middle to lay fiat

-- 1/3 cup bitter (Seville) orange juice, OR mix sweet orange juice and white vinegar half-and-half
+1/3 cup of bitter (Seville) orange juice, OR mix sweet orange juice and white vinegar half-and-half

 Wash the grouper, pat it dry with paper towels and salt and paper it.
 Mix the achiote paste and bitter orange juice, spread the mixture over the fish, and let it marinate for 3 hours.
 Place the fish on the softened banana leaf (or foil) and arrange the bell paper, chile, tomato and onion slices on the fish; sprinkle with oregano, olive oil and beer.